Questions Restaurant Websites Must Answer within 15 Seconds

 Make your restaurant attractive to potential customers with a value proposition in the hero section (i.e. the top of the homepage).
 A value proposition isn't a tag line or slogan, but a promise of value to be delivered that illustrates why potential customers should choose your restaurant.

-With Ray's Restaurants, all it takes are three adjectives and three nouns for users to understand what makes their restaurants attractive – "Fresh Fish.
+With Ray's Restaurants, all it takes are three adjectives and three nouns for users to understand what makes their restaurants attractive – "Fresh Seafood.
 Prime Steaks.
 Fine Wines (see image)."

 Invest time in crafting a well-written value proposition for your homepage and entryway pages.
 Use A/B tests or pay per click advertising to test different value propositions.